-The seven country reports in this publication provide an overview of how institutions approach radicalisation and violent extremism in two different regions.
+The eight country reports in this publication provide an overview of how institutions approach radicalisation and violent extremism in two different regions.
 As part of CONNEKT Work Package 4 (WP4), they examine the macro-level analysis that includes structural and institutional approaches and helps establish a cartography of contexts within the Middle East and North Africa (MENA) region and the Balkans.
 Moreover, the WP4 looks into an evolution of dynamics regarding the seven previously determined drivers (territorial inequalities, economic deprivation, political ideas, cultural factors, religion, digital literacy, and transnational dynamics) and attempts to provide a better understanding of institutional norms, values, practices, strategic policy choices, and institutional responses.
 This is the first empirical building block, which will inform subsequent research, and links institutions to meso- (community) and micro- (individual) levels.
 The research presented here provides country-focused foundations for understanding the interaction between macro-, meso- and micro-level analysis.

 In order to facilitate stronger integration between the individual case studies, and to allow for cross-country and cross-regional comparison, a common framework was established for the empirical research and country reports.
 This consists of a joint theoretical framework focus on seven identified potential drivers of violent extremism, a common questionnaire for interviews and focus groups, and coordination in the preparation of research and writing, as well as feedback on drafts of the country papers.